TarunKurella/qrproxy/README.md

 #### 2. Setup the firebase app

-1. You'll need to create a Firebase instance.
+* You'll need to create a Firebase instance.
 Follow the instructions at https://console.firebase.google.com.
-2. Once your Firebase instance is created, you'll need to enable anonymous authentication.

-* Go to the Firebase Console for your new instance.
-* Click "Authentication" in the left-hand menu
+* Upon opening your project's overview pannel, below the title, click on add platform and select web

-* Click the "sign-in method" tab
+* Copy the config variable.
-* Click "Google" and enable it
+* Replace it in app.py and route.py

 #### 3. Run the app